innovationOUtside/tm129-robotics2020/outreach/Using Docker VCEs.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
 *According to posts on my personal blog, Docker seems to have properly come to my attention as a possible technology for distributing software to distance education students in [January 2015](https://blog.ouseful.info/2015/01/14/using-docker-to-build-course-vms/) with an experimental docker-compose solution.
 Although Docker was still far from ready to be put to such purposes in any meaningful way at that time, particularly in terms of robust cross-platform/desktop support, I think a potential adoption path was already identifiable at the time.
-Almost five years on, it seems we're finally starting to explore how effective this might be in practice...*
+Over five years on, it seems we're finally starting to explore how effective this might be in practice...*
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->